olivertzeng/pixiv-viewer/docs/README.en.md

 ### How to preset the image proxy and API instance if you build it yourself?

-Refer to [#2](https://github.com/asadahimeka/pixiv-viewer/issues/2) and [#5](https://github.com/asadahimeka/pixiv-viewer/issues/5) to set up the environment variable.
+Refer to [#10](https://github.com/asadahimeka/pixiv-viewer/discussions/10) and [#13](https://github.com/asadahimeka/pixiv-viewer/discussions/13) to set up the environment variable.
 You can create a new `.env` file in the project root directory and fill in the environment variables in the following format:

 ```env
 TEST="lalala"
 ABC=DEF
 ```

+### Some artworks cannot be viewed using US/UK IP

+See pixiv official announcement: https://www.pixiv.net/info.php?id=10837

+It is recommended to log in to this site with your own account before using it, and select a non-US/UK region in the official web page [settings](https://www.pixiv.net/setting_user.php).
+It is best to select the Japan region.

 ### Keep prompting that the API exceeds the limit or Rate Limit